 One off tutoring sessions (online, or in-person in Scotland): £50 per hour.
 Contact the Artist directly to request sessions.

-Georgia will be tutoring four workshops in March 2022 and one week-long summer school, in September 2022 at Moray Art Centre, Findhorn.
+Throughout 2022 Georgia will be tutoring workshops at Moray Art Centre, Findhorn.